SKindij/Next.js-synopsis/Next.js-SEO.md

 # Next.js SEO
+_In web development, metadata provides additional details about a webpage.
+Metadata is not visible to the users visiting the page.
+Instead, it works behind the scenes, embedded within the page's HTML, usually within the <head> element.
+This hidden information is crucial for search engines and other systems that need to understand your webpage's content better._

 ## Site Metadata
+_Metadata plays a significant role in enhancing a webpage's SEO, making it more accessible and understandable for search engines and social media platforms.
+Proper metadata helps search engines effectively index webpages, improving their ranking in search results.
+Additionally, metadata like Open Graph improves the appearance of shared links on social media, making the content more appealing and informative for users._

+Next.js has a **Metadata API** that can be used to define your application metadata.

 ### title & description
 _This attribute is used to set the title of the document._